elastic/elastic-otel-node/packages/opentelemetry-node/docs/metrics.md

   the more sync work you have in your service blocking the event loop.
-- `nodejs.eventloop.utilization` is the utiliation of the event loop reported by [`performance.eventLoopUtilization([utilization1[, utilization2]])`](https://nodejs.org/api/perf_hooks.html#performanceeventlooputilizationutilization1-utilization2) gives which percentage of time the event loop is being used (not idle).
+- `nodejs.eventloop.utilization` is the utiliation of the event loop reported by [`performance.eventLoopUtilization([utilization1[, utilization2]])`](https://nodejs.org/api/perf_hooks.html#performanceeventlooputilizationutilization1-utilization2) gives which the percentage of time the event loop is being used (not idle).
 - `process.cpu.utilization` is the percentage of time the CPU is running the service code.
 Big values in this metric suggest your service is doing compute intensive tasks.